Among many people who were not bold enough to do it, my sister, Simma, confessed to seeing no humour in this cartoon.* Wherein lies the humor?

 that righteous indignation is a temper tantrum:

-Who perceives his rage as a temper tantrum – something befitting only infants – will curb his anger.
+Who perceives his rage as a temper tantrum – something befitting only children – will curb his anger.
 People who accept this idea are temperate.

 that safety can never be gaurenteed nor happiness secured: